 Question 7: In your view, which factors prevent cooperation?
 And which factors enable it?

 The traditional relationship between China and Vietnam prevents cooperation.
 This is not really a deep trust relationship.
-The difference in capacity also prevent cooperation – for example, relatively high capabilities in Vietnam, as compared to Cambodia or Vietnam.
+The difference in capacity also prevents cooperation – for example, relatively high capabilities in Vietnam, as compared to Cambodia or Vietnam.

 Highest level political commitment is an enabler.
 It helps, Dr Umans argues, that most of the regional prime ministers are all from communist parties.
 While other Vietnamese agencies might be reluctant to engage with China, their respective communist parties have formed a bridge.
 He sees the parties as being the most trusting agencies in the two countries.